freeCodeCamp/guide/src/pages/voice/index.md

 #### How to use the SpeechRecognition API

 Here is a simple example of using the SpeechRecognition API.
 Note that the API is initated with the `new SpeechRecognition()` constructor, and starts when `recognition.start();` is called.
-It creates a transcript from what is received and then that is appended to the `<p class="transcript"`.
+It creates a transcript from what is received and then that is appended to the `<p class="transcript">` element.
 [Click here for a working demo of this code](https://codepen.io/ashwoodall/pen/MPeyRm).

-This is the html that the transcript is appended to:
+This is the HTML that the transcript is appended to:

 ```html
 <main class="main">